Childhood and Motivation to work in Litigation

 He has completely defeated a magic circle law firm in three consecutive hearings and finally before fourth hearing he has proven to the District Judge that the value of their claim is ‘zero’.

 He was invited to conduct a Moot Court Competition presiding as a Judge during Semi-Final between University of Essex and University of Sussex.
+Currently, he is assisting and welcoming legal interns from Essex University & BPP College to learn the ropes.

 If you seek justice, look no further than Legal Comfort Solicitors.